 Select image to view a larger version.

-- Photograph of Mr Blake giving a speech to the Ford Road street party including the wedding-style cake (10475)
+- Photograph of Mr Blake giving a speech to the Ford Road street party (reference 10475/1/25-26).
+Includes the wedding-style cake by Mrs Gibbs

-- Photograph of children enjoying party food at Ford Road street party with souvenir coronation cups (10475)
+- Photograph of children at Ford Road street party (reference 10475/1/17-21) with souvenir coronation cups and enjoying party food.